ConsumerAffairs Unaccredited Brand

 - Convenience: Start, stop or transfer services, report and view outages and set up online bill-pay from the company’s home page.
 You can also choose how you want to pay your bill, either by bank account, credit card, phone or automatic payments.

-- Best for customers wanting an electricity provider who cares about sustainable practices.
+- Best for: customers wanting an electricity provider who cares about sustainable practices.

-National Grid Company Profile
+National Grid Company Information

 - Company Name: